-One of the largest seas in the world, the Black Sea is a major body of water which connects many of the major European rivers together.
+One of the largest seas in the world, the Black Sea is a major body of water that connects many of the major European rivers together.
 It borders multiple European countries and is therefore seen as something of a major border cross-continent.

 There’s likely to be less life living in the depths of the Black Sea than many other bodies of water worldwide.
 That’s because there is absolutely no oxygen below a depth of 200m – meaning that only around 10% of the sea is actually habitable to marine life.
 Probably not worth going probing for sea monsters down here then!